opencog/learn/scm/pair-count/README.md

 Counting of Pairs
 -----------------
-The code here provides functions for counting word pairs occuring in natural langauge text.
+The code here provides functions for counting word pairs occurring in natural language text.
 The primary goal is to avoid any assumptions about the locations of sentence boundaries.
 It does assume that words can be split according to white-space (this is mildly configurable).
 The sampling is uniform over parse trees (and NOT uniform over pairs!)